matikaa/university-management-system/README.md

 # Univeristy-Management-System

-Univeristy Management system build with C++ which allows to manage students, teachers and employees.
+Univeristy management system build with C++ which allows to manage students, teachers and employees.

 ## Functions for all members: